 More information and resources

-- First Responder Handbook - this handbook expands on the information above to provide first responders with more details on how to recognize, communicate with and respond to someone with dementia.
+- First Responder Handbook - this handbook expands on the information above to provide first responders with more details on how to recognize, communicate with and respond to someone living with dementia.

 - 10 Communication Tips - this pocket sheet for first responders has helpful tips that anyone can use when talking to a person with dementia

 - Finding Your Way™ - the Alzheimer Society of Ontario works closely with police to provide support for persons with dementia and their families in offering information and training on effective ways to handle missing incidents of people with dementia.
-The Ontario Provincial Police has been an important partner in the design and implementation of this program that offers practical advice on how people with dementia can stay safe

-- Jim’s Story - Alzheimer’s Advocate Jim Mann, who was diagnosed with Alzheimer’s disease in 2007, shares his story in a new video called “Jim’s Story” about Dementia-Friendly Communities.
+- Jim’s Story - Alzheimer’s advocate Jim Mann, who was diagnosed with Alzheimer’s disease in 2007, shares his story in a new video called “Jim’s Story” about Dementia Friendly Communities.
 Developed in partnership by the Alzheimer Society B.C. and the City of Vancouver, the video covers Jim’s experience of living with dementia and how communities can support people impacted by the disease